juju/docs/src/en/tut-lxd.md

 locally.
 You can use this local cloud to build the same models with Juju that you can build on other public and private clouds.
 Using LXD as a method to test, verify, and replicate complex software deployments is a powerful tool that every Juju user needs.
-These instructions will get you up and running and deliver the best-possible experience with Juju.
-At the moment, that means using the latest release of Ubuntu with
+These instructions will deliver the best-possible experience with Juju.
+At the moment, that means using [Ubuntu 16.04 LTS][Xenial-download] (Xenial).
+See [Long Term Support][long-term-support] for more information on Ubuntu LTS releases.
-'[Long Term Support][long-term-support]' (LTS):
-[16.04 LTS (Xenial)][Xenial-download].

 Your system will need the following:

 - [LXD][lxd-upstream]: a hypervisor for LXC, providing fast, secure containers.
 - [ZFS][ZFS-wiki]: a highly efficient and feature-rich filesystem and logical volume manager.

 ## Install the software